Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-Note that these dataflows can be applied at coarser-level, where each PE can process a block or planar data (1D/2D/3D) of the tensors.
-For example, in a coarse weight stationary approach \cite{yang2018dnn}, each PE processes unique weights of an entire 2D filter.
-In other words, tensor dimensions $C$ and $M$ are laid out spatially on PEs.
-So, during an execution pass, each row of PEs receives tensors corresponding to a unique input channel and each column of PEs process tensors corresponding to a unique output channel.
-Therefore, the same activations need to be multicast to each row of PEs, different weights need to be provided to each PE, and partial summations that correspond to unique output channels can be accumulated vertically \cite{jouppi2017datacenter}.
-Similarly, in an input stationary dataflow, unique activations (or blocks of input feature maps) remain stationary in PE's memory till their maximum reuse.
-In an output stationary dataflow, each PE produces a unique output value (corresponding to the feature map of the same or different output channel) \cite{chen2016eyerissdataflow}.
-To facilitate such execution, PEs can process spatial data and input channels first, so that partial summations can be accumulated in the memory of each PE.
-Thus, different dataflows uniquely exploit the spatial parallelism and data reuse of different tensors.
+Dataflows can be applied at a coarser level, where PEs process a data block or plane (1D/2D/3D).
+In a coarse weight stationary approach \cite{yang2018dnn}, each PE processes weights of an entire 2D filter (dimensions $C$ and/or $M$ are laid out spatially on PEs).
+Rows and columns of PEs process the data corresponding to unique input and output channels, respectively.
+So, activations need to be multicast to the PEs of a row, different weights need to be provided to each PE, and partial summations for output channels can be accumulated vertically \cite{yang2018dnn}.
+Similarly, in an input stationary dataflow, unique activations (or blocks of input feature maps) remain stationary and are reused.
+In an output stationary dataflow, each PE produces a unique output activation (corresponding to the same or different output channel) \cite{sze2017efficient}.
+By processing spatial data and input channels first, partial summations are accumulated and reused in the memory of each PE.
+With the temporal accumulation of outputs on PEs, the output stationary dataflow does not need to reduce partial outputs spatially by collecting them from appropriate PEs, which is otherwise challenging for unstructured sparse data (section \ref{sec:reduction-partial-outputs}).
+Therefore, many accelerators opt for such dataflow.
+In no local reuse dataflow, input operands are streamed to PEs, but they are not stored in PE's memory \cite{sze2017efficient, jouppi2017datacenter}.
+In row stationary dataflow, PEs of the same row process the same weights (a row of a filter), diagonal PEs process the same row of input activations, and partial summations for rows of the output feature map are accumulated through vertically connected PEs \cite{chen2016eyeriss}.
+Thus, different dataflows uniquely exploit the spatial parallelism and reuse of different tensors.